bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 ### Tests

 Wrote a bunch of tests to avoid having to boot the Android Emulator for every little change.
-It looks like I've also fixed the Entity Update bug I had.
+It looks like I've also fixed the Entity Update bug.

-## C\# 9
+### C\# 9

 Upgraded to C\# 9, and made the database entities `records`, which could make the `ToViewModel`/`ToModel` functions refactorable!

+### Eager Loading

+There are [various ways](https://docs.microsoft.com/en-us/ef/core/querying/related-data/) to handle the loading of related entities.
+I'm using [eager Loading](https://docs.microsoft.com/en-us/ef/core/querying/related-data/eager) in some places (load tags when loading data series).
+It looks like there are many considerations to take in that article, so if I want to do more advanced stuff with this, I should read up on the caveats.

 ## Todo

 - Look into EFCore [database migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
 Do I need it?
 - Write a test for PlappDataStore.DeleteTopicAsync()
   - Check that every orphaned entity is removed, and that other entities aren't
+- Look into refactoring `ToViewModel`/`ToModel` code
+- Fix the LoadingScreen (ILoadingViewModel)

 ### Ideas